top of page

 To me the doctrine of the "Harrowing of Hell" is based largely on 1Peter 3:19-20, so I think Jesus did immediately leave his body after his body died, and preached in Hades to those specifically whose lives were cut short by the Flood of Noah, and perhaps by God's grace some others.
 Here if we properly define Hades it helps.
 This is a Greek word concept that loosely defines "The Underworld".
 To me this is clearly described by Jesus in Luke 16:19-31, where we have a realm of torment, that might be termed "The waiting place of the damned" in Hades (the underworld) where there is a "great gulf fixed" between what is called "The Bosom of Abraham" (a title for the realm I am not impressed by,) and is basically to me better titled "The waiting place of the saved" also in the underworld, most likely in the lower regions of this Planet Earth.
 I think Jesus preached to and delivered souls from "the waiting place of the damned" in Hades, as an act of mercy, mostly those whose lives were cut short by the Flood of Noah.
 I therefore think Adam, Eve, Abraham, Isaac, Jacob etc were saved already in "The Bosom of Abraham" as God was pleased with their Faith, and that if the power of the future cross and resurrection were applied, it already in their case was (opponents would claim this is an anachronism).
 This is supported by Luke 16:19-31 itself where Lazarus is in the arms of an already saved and safe Abraham.

 An interesting aspect of this is the death of babies and children before the cross of Christ.
-Are we to assume they were damned in Hades, before Christ "enters Hades Hall" and only then they are rescued, and not already with Abraham in the place that might have been thought of by ancient Greeks as Elysium (via Latin from Greek Elusion (OED = pedion) ‘(plain) of the blessed’.) or "The bosom of Abraham"?
+Are we to assume they were damned in Hades, before Christ "enters Hades Hall" and only then they are rescued, and not already with Abraham in the place that might have been thought of by ancient Greeks as Elysium (via Latin from Greek Elusion (OED = pedion) ‘(plain) of the blessed’.) or "The bosom of Abraham"? (except that Elysium was at "the ends of the Earth" not in the Underworld).
 The complexity of all of this added to the simplicity of the Gospel itself I think is unbiblical, where you have to know books full of theology to "be saved", whereas I believe the true simple gospel can save a repenting sinner dying in a fox hole in a war.

 EVANGELICAL METAPHORES?